Things You Need to Know: How to Harvest Arugula (Guideline)

 Where Did It Come From

-Arugula most of the time gets overshadowed by some of its famous counterparts most commonly known as the broccoli and kale is a calciferous vegetable.
+Arugula most of the time gets overshadowed by some of its famous counterparts most commonly known as the broccoli and kale which are calciferous vegetables.
 It has tender leaves that are actually bite size.

 This vegetable naturally has a somewhat tangy and spicy flavor that’s very distinguishable.
 This vegetable, Arugula is commonly known for food, but what a lot doesn’t know is that it came from a long history before that.

-If you will base it to several historical accounts, they show that this vegetable has been first planted where its popularly incorporated to salads, the Mediterranean, and European regions.
-Did you know that this plant has appeared in the bible several times?
+If you will base it on several historical accounts, they show that this vegetable has been first planted where it's popularly incorporated into salads, the Mediterranean, and European regions.
+Did you know that this plant has appeared in the Bible several times?
 Yes, it has.
 And that’s one show-tale that it has been around for a long time.

-Back in the days, ancient Romans planted Arugula for different purposes.
-They used it as an aphrodisiac, it was then called eruca.
-An Elder that’s also a soldier and lawyer, also researched about Arugula.
+Back in the days, ancient Romans planted arugula for different purposes.
+They used it as an aphrodisiac; it was then called eruca.
+An elder that’s also a soldier and lawyer also researched Arugula.

 Different Varieties

-There are 3 different varieties of Arugula, one is the Eruca Selvarica.
+There are 3 different varieties of arugula; one is the Eruca Selvatica.
 The difference of this with the others is that it takes more time to sprout.
-And compared to its counterparts its leaves are thinner and darker in color.
+And compared to its counterparts, its leaves are thinner and darker in color.

 Another one is Eruca Sativa, this one is the more traditional one.
-Believe me when I say this type of Arugula could germinate in just 3 days.
+Believe me when I say this type of arugula could germinate in just 3 days.
 That’s the reason why impatient gardeners love them.
-It has a rounder leaves compared to the others.
+It has rounder leaves compared to the others.

 Best Way To Plant Arugula

-The best time would be in spring or on the later part of summer you could start sowing them.
+The best time would be in spring or in the later part of summer you could start sowing them.
 Plant in an area where sunlight is abundant, but if you’re in a place where it’s always hot put it in a place where there’s shade.
-Especially on its first weeks.
+Especially in its first weeks.

 Your plant would usually grow after four weeks, but everything will more likely depend on other factors like the effort you put in to make sure your plant isn’t just surviving but thriving as well.